sherlock-protocol/sherlock-v2-docs/audits/watsons/escalation-period.md

 1. Only allow Watsons with past contest history to escalate issues.&#x20;
 2. Watsons must put down a small deposit (maybe 20 USDC) in order to participate in the contest in the first place.&#x20;

+### What to expect after the Escalation Period

+The judging repository will remain publicly visible, but closed for comments except to the Sherlock team, the sponsor, and the Lead Senior Watson.
+You will be able to watch discussion on escalated issues in real-time but not comment.
+You can discuss escalation re-judging in the contest Discord channel, although it is not as actively monitored.

+After an escalation is accepted, duplicate issues will be re-judged.
+Note that duplicates are not well-tracked for issues marked Low or False.
+If you have submitted an issue which is a duplicate of an issue marked False or Low, and there is an escalation on that issue that you believe will succeed, it is recommended that you submit an escalation on your own issue as well and/or a comment on the other escalation pointing out your own issue.
+Your issue may get rejudged at some point after the other escalation is accepted, but it is safer to add your own escalation or comment.

+In cases where there are a large number of escalations, the judging team may re-judge more than the top 10 issues.